chjwang1/c/content/projects.md

 sections:
   - block: collection
     content:
-      title: Selected Projects
+      title: Research Projects
-      text: I enjoy making things.
-Here are a selection of projects that I have worked on over the years.
+      text: I enjoy make the innovative things.
+Here are a selection of research projects that I have worked on over the years.
       filters:
         folders:
           - project
     design:
       view: article-grid
       fill_image: false
-      columns: 3
+      columns: 5
 ---